 Promoting Financial Inclusion Through Alternative Banking Solutions

 Even if consumers don’t have a bank account, and can’t currently get one, they should still be able to access to fair prices, with discounts and without the additional costs.
 Alternative banking providers can provide services that are similar to those of a bank account.

-Suits Me is one example of an alternative banking solution.
-Where we strongly believe in financial inclusion and believe that everyone should gain access to suitable banking, regardless of their background, personal circumstances or financial position.
+Suits Me® is one example of an alternative solution.
+Where we strongly believe in financial inclusion and believe that everyone should gain access to suitable banking-like features, regardless of their background, personal circumstances or financial position.

-We off all of our account holders a contactless Mastercard® debit card that can be used in millions of locations worldwide.
-You can manage your money through online banking, or via our mobile banking app.
+We offer all of our account holders a contactless Mastercard® debit card that can be used in millions of locations worldwide.
+You can manage your money through your online account, or via our mobile app.

 This means that transfers and payments can be made much easier and faster.
 You’ll be able to manage your direct debits and set up standing orders through the app, reducing the poverty premium you may have encountered.